How to Calm Down: 24 Things to Do When You’re Angry

 Don’t beat up your pillow

 Think hitting something will feel cathartic and help you reduce your anger?
 Punching a pillow (or a person) doesn’t help, according to a study published in the Journal of Personality and Social Psychology.
 Contrary to popular belief, these common reactions don’t decrease your anger.
 In fact, the researchers found they may actually increase your hostility.
+(Read how this woman is working through her anger issues, without taking it out on her pillow.)

 Take three deep breaths

 When you’re angry, your body becomes tense, says Robert Nicholson, PhD, a former assistant professor of community and family medicine at Saint Louis University in Saint Louis, MO.
 Breathing deeply helps you learn how to calm down by lowering your internal anger meter.
-Deep breathing is just one of the many ways you can instantly turn a bad mood around.
+Deep breathing exercises are just one of the many ways you can instantly turn a bad mood around.

 Understand your anger